raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 90 feet
+**Range:** 27.0m

 **Components:** V, S, M (three nut shells)

 **Duration:** Concentration, up to 1 minute

 This spell assaults and twists creatures' minds, spawning delusions and provoking uncontrolled action.
-Each creature in a 10-foot radius sphere centered on a point you choose within range must succeed on a Wisdom saving throw when you cast this spell or be affected by it.
+Each creature in a 3.0m radius sphere centered on a point you choose within range must succeed on a Wisdom saving throw when you cast this spell or be affected by it.

 An affected target can't take reactions and must roll a d10 at the start of each of its turns to determine its behavior for that turn.